 When you witness something as severe as this and feel helpless because you cannot contribute in any way to ease the other person’s pain, the thoughts of it never leave you until you find a solution to it.

-I kept thinking why to construct a new hospital with massive loans & EMI.
-Expensive medical equipment that leads to such an enormous investment where getting the ROI is so difficult that it leads to a significant burden on the hospital owner and its management that they do not have to take such decisions to do anything unethical with the patients?
+I kept thinking why should one construct a new hospital with massive loans & EMI when the investor-hospital-patients were all under great stress and it was a lose-lose-lose option for all ?
 What if the hospital business was profitable so that patients do not have to undergo unwanted tests, surgeries and massive bills?

-Hence, I want to achieve two goals with this portal:
+Hence, I want to achieve three goals with this portal:

 1. Save struggling hospitals from dying by getting suitable investors worldwide to invest in them for either buying or taking the hospital on a lease, thus helping the hospital owners from reaching a sad dead end like what had happened with my boss.

-2. Investors need not build new hospitals and repeat the same mistakes above.
+2. Help Investors.
+Now investors need not build new hospitals and repeat the same mistakes above.
 They can now get revenue positive quickly by buying or taking on lease distressed hospitals available worldwide as now the investment will be far less and also the hospital already having existing patient flow.

-Now since the vast amount of money is NOT required by investors to build and run a new hospital, there is no need to do anything unethical to patients for a quick ROI, EBITDA which saves patients from unwanted tests, surgeries, expensive medications, admissions and lower patient bills.
+3. Help patients.
+Now since the vast amount of money is NOT required by investors to build and run a new hospital, there is no need for them to do anything unethical to patients for a quick ROI, EBITDA which saves patients from unwanted tests, expensive medications, admissions, surgeries, implants in the body and lower patient bills.
+Also, now no patient will be turned away in stage 1 being an empanelled patient and his life can be saved as now the investor and hospital are not under the greatest stress to earn maximum revenue today itself and take short term decisions.

 So for any hospital that is going through a similar situation, there is a bright ray of hope in the form of https://www.hospitalforsalelease.com/ where you can find an investor of your choice from the investors listed by registering yourself for free.